whitecell-dev/Single-Page-Computer/README.md

 After SPC: “I need an app” → describe it, run it, share it.

-TikTok for Apps (optional framing): apps become lightweight, remixable, instant.
+TikTok for Apps: apps become lightweight, remixable, instant.

 AI-Native: SPC files are simple enough that LLMs can generate them reliably.
 ---